How to Create a CAR Method Resume (and Why You Should)

 Resumes are full of sentence fragments and bullet points, which makes it challenging to explain your career and qualifications in a way that’s clear and engaging for the reader.
 The CAR method helps you hit the most important points, without getting too long-winded or bogged down in details.

 And while it might feel rigid, it can be applied to your document in a number of ways.
-For example, you could use the framework to reflect on your entire career, a single position, or even a specific project or achievement.
+For example, you could use the framework to reflect on your entire career, a single position, or even a specific project or bullet point.

 With that said, there are two sections of your resume where it’ll be the most applicable: